Shawshank redemption character analysis

 cigarettes.
 He never made a sound…

-That sort of story element as ‘fishing’, insignificant at first sight, has proven itself to be another litmus test paper in a way of designating the nature of the ‘fish’ newcomers.
-Having none of the records in their possession, a bunch of convicted criminals takes advantage of the behavior and the given reaction of new inmates to a new world outside.
+That sort of story element, as ‘fishing’, insignificant at first sight, has proven itself to be another litmus test paper in a way of designating the nature of the ‘fish’ newcomers.
+Having none of the records in their possession, a bunch of convicted criminals take advantage of the behavior and the reaction of new inmates to a new world outside.
 Scratching beneath the surface, Andy Dufresne spent his first night in the joint ‘never making a sound’ not because he had control over the situation, an escape plan, or because he was tougher than the others.
-His sin lies in indifference, coolness to the outer world and people, a standoffishness, and disregard to a reality.
+His sin lies in indifference, coolness to the outer world and people, standoffishness, and disregard for reality.

 I didn’t pull the trigger.
 But I